 Ford may have asked dealers to give free booze to customers.
 Here's why

 Ford may have asked dealers to give free booze to customers.
-Here's why2 min read .
-Updated: 09 Sep 2021, 11:02 AM IST
+Here's why

 Ford has reportedly allowed dealerships to spend up to $1,000 on each customer by giving him or her a variety of gifts, possibly including a bottle of their favourite alcohol.